-This guide is applicable primarily to students enrolled on distance learning programmes.
+This guide is applicable primarily to students enrolled on distance learning programs.
 Those studying on-campus will receive further detailed guidance from their respective campus authorities.

 Welcome to your programme with the Western Orthodox University!